Nonisothermal Richards flow in porous media with cross diffusion: Introduction

-Equations \eqref{cons_w}-\eqref{PC.Sw} are solved in a bounded domain $\Omega \subset \R^3$ and are supplemented with complete slip boundary conditions for the velocity, and Robin boundary conditions for the diffusion fluxes and the heat flux on $\partial \Omega \times (0,\infty)$, $i=1,\ldots,N$:
+where the initial data are Lebesgue measurable functions such that equations \eqref{cons_w}-\eqref{PC.Sw} are solved in a bounded domain $\Omega \subset \R^3$ and are supplemented with complete slip boundary conditions for the velocity, and Robin boundary conditions for the diffusion fluxes and the heat flux on $\partial \Omega \times (0,\infty)$, $i=1,\ldots,N$: